Yahoo Web Search

 6. The best Invictus study guide on the planet.
 The fastest way to understand the poem's meaning, themes, form, rhyme scheme, meter, and poetic devices.

-7. Invictus.
-By William Ernest Henley.
-Out of the night that covers me, Black as the pit from pole to pole, I thank whatever gods may be.
+16. Invictus.
+O UT of the night that covers me, Black as the Pit from pole to pole, I thank whatever gods may be.
 For my unconquerable soul.
 In the fell clutch of circumstance.
 I have not winced nor cried aloud.
 Under the bludgeonings of chance.
 My head is bloody, but unbowed.
 Beyond this place of wrath and tears.
+Looms but the Horror of the shade,

 1. Searches related to invictus poem